broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/getting_started.rst

 	- Make sure you're not using strict channel priorities: ``conda config --set channel_priority flexible``.
 Otherwise, you may encounter package conflicts later when installing abc.
 	- To install mamba: ``conda create -n mamba -c conda-forge mamba -y``
 		- We recommend mamba as using conda can take 1hr+ for setup
+		- See troubleshooting page if you run into issues

 Setup Conda Environment